-SEXUAL MISCONDUCT Elementary Middle Level 3.5 MINIMUM MAXIMUM MINIMUM MAXIMUM 1 st Violation Suspension for five (5) days weeks (about 4 months) of either Long-Term Suspension or Expulsion and referral to the Alternative school.
+SEXUAL MISCONDUCT Elementa ry Middle Level 3.5 MINIMUM MAXIMUM МІЛІМИМ MAXIMUM 1 st Violation School Suspension for Suspension for five (5) days weeks (about 4 months) of either Long-Term Suspension or Expulsion and referral to the Alternative school.
 Requires a Disciplinary Hearing.
 Expulsion for 27weeks (about 6 months) and referral to the alternative school.
-2 nd Violation School Suspension for weeks (about 4 months) of either Long- Requires a Disciplinary Hearing.
-Expulsion for 27weeks (about 6 months)

-and referral to the alternative school.
-3 rd Violation Short Term Out- of- School Suspension for seven (7) days weeks (about 4 months) of either Long- Term Suspension or Expulsion and referral to the alternative school.
+2 nd Violation School Suspension for Short Term Out- of- School Suspension for seven (7) days weeks (about 4 months) of either Long- Term Suspension or Expulsion and referral to the alternative school.
+Requires a Disciplinary Hearing.
+Expulsion for 27weeks (about 6 months) and referral to the alternative school.
+3 rd Violation School Suspension for Short Term Out-of- School Suspension for ten (10) days weeks (about 4 months) of either Long- Term Suspension or Expulsion and referral to the alternative school.
 Requires a Disciplinary Hearing.
 Expulsion for 27weeks (about 6 months) and referral to the alternative school.
 Any incident of sexual misconduct will be reported to law enforcement and state agencies as required by law.
 Combination of local interventions, supports, and disciplinary response may be appropriate.